Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

  - Install ImageAI
     - After installing necessary dependecies..,
     - Next, install ImageAI version 3.0.2 using the following pip command

            pip install imageai==3.0.2

  - Download Pre-tarined deep learning models
-    - Download the pre-trained deep learning models required for image-object detection.
+    - Download the Pre-trained deep learning models required for image-object detection.
        - RetinaNet Model: retinanet_resnet50_fpn_coco-eeach38b
        - YOLOv3 Model: yolov3
        - TinyYOLOv3 Mode: tiny-yolov3
-       -  -  In this Project, We have used RetinaNet Model for image-object detection.
+           -  In this Project, We have used RetinaNet Model for image-object detection.

  - Organize Files
-    - Ensure all files are saved in the same directory (PROJECT)
+    - Ensure all files are saved in the same directory.

  - Run Image-object Detection Code
-    - Execute the provided code for image-object detection.Make sure to have a clear, non-blurry image saved in the same directory (PROJECT) using the following command in command prompt
+    - Execute the provided code for image-object detection.Make sure to have a clear, non-blurry image saved in the same directory using the following command in command prompt.

             python codefilename.py

  - Output
- -  - The output image will be generated in the same folder (Project)
+ -  - The output image will be generated in the same folder.
     - Ensure all files are stored in the same path for seamless execution of the project.